moneyhoardersglobalnetwork/eatthebop/README.md

-# 🏗 Scaffold-ETH 2
+# 🏗 Eat The BOP
+A Hack 2 Earn Project

 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Documentation</a> |
   <a href="https://scaffoldeth.io">Website</a>
 </h4>

-🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
-It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.
+2D commit and reveal game where you eat tokens looking for the real tokens uh` on the level to win and earn BOP.

+The Hoarders searches the board for the real BOP token amoung the fake tokens.
+The hoarder may have obstacles to move before being able to reach certain tokens.
+Each time a hoarder eats a token they pay a small fee with a random chance of winning a reward paid in BOP tokens.

-⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.
+⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Typescript, Kaboom, Web3Auth.

 - ✅ **Contract Hot Reload**: Your frontend auto-adapts to your smart contract as you edit it.
 - 🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.
 - 🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Ethereum network.

+- ✅ **Social Logins**: Now integrated with web3Auth for social login with Google, Emails, Facebook, X formerly Twitter, Discord.

+Game currently works when built and hosted locally.

+## How to Play

+You first need lifes to play Eat The BOP after clicking the play button look for the Buy Lifes button to purchase 6 Lifes

 ![Debug Contracts tab](https://github.com/scaffold-eth/scaffold-eth-2/assets/55535804/1171422a-0ce4-4203-bcd4-d2d1941d198b)